 Warehouse club shoppers of the world, unite!
-And if you aren’t one already, the tips below will likely change your mind!
+If you aren’t one already, the tips below just might change your mind!

-Here are some under-the-radar kind of ways to save at each of them…
+Here are some under-the-radar ways to save at each of them…

 Look for the 97s